Join Us on February 22, 2024 for OPEN HOUSE 3

 Details about the activity are as follows:

-During this period, there is an increased potential for odor generation.
-The team has taken several measures to minimize this to the extent possible, including the installation of chemical systems meant to prevent the odor from occurring and scheduling to minimize the duration of the activities to the extent possible.
+During this period (February 12th–16th), there is an increased potential for odor generation.
+We will implement the same measures taken in removing the first filter to minimize the odor potential, including the installation of chemical systems meant to prevent the odor from occurring and scheduling to minimize the duration of the activities.

 Nelson Wastewater Treatment Facility Improvements Project